 Electric light is produced using two of the most efficient sources available on the market: fluorescent and LED lighting.
 The strict environmental sustainability requirements of the Team is reflected in the use of Philips Alto II lowmercury fluorescent lamps, and the ceiling plane becomes an oversized reflector for a series of Elliptipar fluorescent fixtures.
 Local task lighting is supplied using LED lamps mounted inside low-voltage recess lighting fixtures that are carefully aligned within the grid of the house.
-To illuminate LEAFHouse's at the University of Maryland mechanical features, flat-panel LED fixtures are utilized in the liquid desiccant wall and the mechanical room.
-Wall mounted low-voltage fixtures are retrofitted with LED lamps on the exterior to provide lighting at the entrance, north, and east doors, while miniature LED downlights emphasize the south overhang and provide additional lighting at the two large doors.
-LED fixtures around the site provide a welcome entrance to guests while highlighting the beautiful landscaping.
-All of the fixtures are wired to a Lutron Grafik Eye® 3000, a centralized dimming and switching system that permits flexible lighting control as well as delicate finely-tuned adjustment.
-This system is divided into three dimming controllers with six zones each, for a total of 18 zones of lighting for the house.
+To illuminate LEAFHouse's

-Figure 57.
-Lighting Brief Contest Report.
+Figure 69: Lighting Brief Contest Report.